josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 ^#^ Fitting Linear Mixed Models

-The data we'll be using The Irish Longitudinal Study on Ageing, specifically the 2012-2013 data.
+The data we'll be using is The Irish Longitudinal Study on Ageing, specifically the 2012-2013 data.
 It is available via ICPSR, https://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/37105/datadocumentation (you may need to sign in to access the data).
 The data represents surveys of the elderly (50+) in Ireland.

 (The reason we're using such an esoteric data set is that a lot of good publicly available longitudinal data comes in separate files per wave.
 This is very common, and if you need to use these, you'll want to get familiar with the `append` and `merge` commands.
-This data requires no merging and is easier for demonstration purposes.)
+This dataset requires no merging and is easier for demonstration purposes.)

 Once you've downloaded and extracted the files, and set your proper working directory, you can load the data and run the provided cleaning script